Professor and Associate Dean for Faculty Affairs

 Academic Distinctions and Professional Societies

-- Book Award, Prize for Research on the Road to Santiago and Pilgrimages, University of Santiago de Compostela, Spain.
-(Video in English)
+- Book Award, Prize for Research on the Road to Santiago and Pilgrimages opens a new website, University of Santiago de Compostela, Spain.
+(Video about research award opens a new website.)

-- George Greenia Research Fellowship in Pilgrimage Studies, Institute for Pilgrimage Studies at the College of William & Mary, to help fund publication of Moore's in-progress study and bilingual edition of “His Majesty’s Prosecutor v.
+- George Greenia Research Fellowship in Pilgrimage Studies opens a new website, Institute for Pilgrimage Studies at the College of William & Mary opens a new website, to help fund publication of Moore's in-progress study and bilingual edition of “His Majesty’s Prosecutor v.
 José Soller, Mulatto Pilgrim, for Impersonating a Priest and Other Crimes,” 2015.
-Read more.
+Read more about Moore's research opens a new website.

 - American Pilgrims on the Camino grant for Symposium on Pilgrimage Studies to launch the North American Camino Consortium (symposium held at Georgetown University, February 2011), with Prof. George Greenia, College of William & Mary, 2010.